grork/InnerLoopBuddy/README.md

 This extension contributes the following settings:

-* `codevoid.simplebrowser-helper.defaultUrl`: URL to open when the command is invoked
+* `codevoid.inner-loop-buddy.defaultUrl`: URL to open when the command is invoked

 ## Known Issues